 Anubhav Jain‘s secondment at Vattenfall was cut short due to the pandemic.
 However, at the end of his InnoDC contract, Vattenfall invited him to work for five months at their Kolding premises.
 The timing was perfect since the next step of his PhD aligned with Vattenfall’s interest in blackstart and islanding capabilities of offshore wind-power plants.
 He was grateful to Dr Jayachandra Sakamuri (Vattenfall) and to Prof Nicolaos Cutululis (DTU) for encouraging these additional months of industrial collaboration.
-Discussions with technical experts will provide invaluable insight into practical issues, and help fuel ideas for solutions within his PhD.

 To introduce himself to Vattenfall, he presented his work to an audience of 35, ranging from engineers to managers.
-He was pleased to receive feedback that the content was well-balanced, with enough technical detail (so as not to bore the engineers!), while not alienating the non-scientists with excessive jargon.
+He was pleased to receive feedback that the content was well-balanced, with enough technical detail (so as not to bore the engineers), while not alienating the non-scientists with excessive jargon.
 Watch his presentation below.